-Chemical fertilizers stimulate leaf growth.
-But the underdeveloped roots cause bad drainage and expand the need for water.
+Nitrogen fertilizers stimulate leaf growth, but underdeveloped roots cause bad drainage and expand the need for water.

 The effect of chemical fertilizers is temporary: without a healthy root system plants will soon need more added nutrients.

 A poor root system cannot absorb excess nutrients or hold water.
-Nitrogen and phosphorus will be washed into the waterways
+They will be washed into waterways causing algae blooms.

-Organic matter will cause root system to develop better.
+Organic matter will cause root systems to develop better.
 Organic particles in the soil will create good absorbance and good drainage.